melihbirim/thoughts/Why_Programming_Is_Really_Hard_To_Learn.md

 ### Key Features

 #### Simplicity in Syntax:
 The syntax of the language is straightforward and easy to understand.
 It avoids complex structures, focusing instead on clear, concise commands that reflect everyday language.

 #### Limited Keywords:
 With only a handful of keywords (def, if, else, set, loop, and end), the language reduces the cognitive load on the learner.
-Each keyword has a specific, easily understandable purpose, aligning closely with its natural language counterpart, may be I can add 'begin' as another keyword.
+Each keyword has a specific, easily understandable purpose, aligning closely with its natural language counterpart, -- may be I can add 'begin' as another keyword.
+I decided to continue on indentation as a first citizen to remove other keywords

 #### Natural Language Flow:
 The structure of the language encourages a flow that resembles how we speak or write in everyday situations.
 This natural flow makes it easier for beginners to translate their thoughts into code also using math syntax they have learned in primary schools.